mail

 responsestringSMTP server response string

-Exported types: MailAuth, MailServerOptions, MailClientOptions, MailOptions, MailMessage, MailAttachment, MailSendPayload, MailSendResult, MailFetchResult, MailContextConfig, MailAccountConfig, MailAction, MailSender, EmailAddress, ForwardHop, ForwardType, TrustLevel, MailClientManager, MAIL_CLIENT_MANAGER.
+Exported types: MailAuth, MailServerOptions, MailClientOptions, MailOptions, MailBody, MailMessage, MailAttachment, MailSendPayload, MailSendResult, MailFetchResult, MailContextConfig, MailAccountConfig, MailAction, MailSender, EmailAddress, ForwardHop, ForwardType, TrustLevel, MailClientManager, MAIL_CLIENT_MANAGER.
+Header keys: the MailHeaders object (UID, FOLDER, MESSAGE_ID, FROM, TO, CC, BCC, SUBJECT, DATE, REPLY_TO, FLAGS, SENDER, RAW_HEADERS).
 Helpers: analyzeHeaders, parseAuthResults.